arcanetechnology/react-ui-lib/README.md

 - `@import '@arcanetechnology/react-ui-lib/lib/vars.scss';` in your SCSS files to use SCSS variables like `$mobile-width` and `$tablet-width`.

-# Development
+## Developing components

-## To run storybook locally:
+### To run storybook locally:
 - `npm run storybook`

+A component should in most cases consist of:
+- a folder inside the `components` folder
+- `index.tsx` - the React / Typescript implementation of the component
+- `index.module.scss` - SCSS modules
+- `index.test.js` - Unit tests
+- `index.stories.tsx` - Storybook stories.
+- Exports in `components/index.ts` and `index.ts`.

+By implementing the same structure for each Arcane app, it is possible (and recommended) as a front-end developer to first implement the component in the specific Arcane app with a rapid pace, and, only when it is production ready and tested, to move it to this library.
+The move should *ideally* happen transparently without any extra effort.

+## For library maintainers

 The project is set up with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app), which is used when running storybook.
-Each component uses its own **SCSS modules** and `@testing-library/react` / `jest` unit tests.
-This makes it possible to develop the component first in your specific Arcane app *(using SCSS modules and @testing-library/react / jest in every Arcane app is strogly recommanded for that reason)* with a rapid pace, and, only when it is production ready and tested, to move it to this library.
-The move should *iteally* happen transparently without any extra effort.
+The idea is to duplicate Arcane apps' toolchain while developing components.

 In order to package the project as a library (ESM & CJS), `rollup.js` is used. `rollup.config.js` defines the configuration that transpiles the `src` folder to the `lib` folder, which is published on NPM.

-## Publish a new version
+## Publish a new version on npmjs

 - Make a code change
 - commit and push
-- `npm run build`
+- `npm run build-lib`
 - `npm publish`
 - Update application references you are responsible for: `npm install --save @arcanetechnology/react-ui-lib@latest`

+## Deploy a new static version of the library

+The library is hosted on GitHub Pages (can be hosted on any static server too).
+To update the static library version:
+- `npm run deploy-storybook` - it builds a static assets to the `storybook-static` folder and deploys it to GitHub Pages.
+It is accessible on https://arcanetechnology.github.io/react-ui-lib/.